ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 - Fast SSD with 1+TB
 - 25+ MBit/s bandwidth

-The sync mode and client you choose will affect space requirements but we've estimated the disk space you'll need for each client below.
+The sync mode and client you choose will affect space requirements, but we've estimated the disk space you'll need for each client below.

 | Client       | Disk size (snap sync) | Disk size (full archive) |
 | ------------ | --------------------- | ------------------------ |